robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 Changes to output.xml
 ---------------------

-Syntax errors such as invalid settings and `END` or `ELSE` in wrong place are nowadays reported better (`#4683`_).
+Syntax errors such as invalid settings like `[Setpu]` or `END` in a wrong place are nowadays reported better (`#4683`_).
 Part of that change was storing invalid constructs in output.xml as `<error>` elements.
-Tools processing output.xml files so that they go through all elements need to take them into account, but tools just querying information using xpath expression or otherwise should not be affected.
+Tools processing output.xml files so that they go through all elements need to take `<error>` elements into account, but tools just querying information using xpath expression or otherwise should not be affected.

 Another change is that with `FOR IN ENUMERATE` loops the `<for>` element may get `start` attribute (`#4684`_) and with `FOR IN ZIP` loops it may get